MultiverseLearningProducts/swe-learning-plans/src/frontend/angular.md

 1. Reactive Forms

-   - [ ] Understanding reactive forms in Angular
+   - [ ] Understand reactive forms in Angular
    - [ ] Creating a basic reactive form in Angular
    - [ ] Using validators to validate form input
-   - [ ] Hands-on exercise: Create a reactive form in Angular and add validators to it.
+   - [ ] Create a reactive form in Angular and add validators to it.

 2. Template-driven Forms

-   - [ ] Understanding template-driven forms in Angular
+   - [ ] Understand template-driven forms in Angular
    - [ ] Creating a basic template-driven form in Angular
    - [ ] Using built-in directives to validate form input
-   - [ ] Hands-on exercise: Create a template-driven form in Angular and use built-in directives to validate form input.
+   - [ ] Create a template-driven form in Angular and use built-in directives to validate form input.

 3. Observables and RxJS

-   - [ ] Understanding observables and how they work in Angular
+   - [ ] Understand observables and how they work in Angular
    - [ ] Using RxJS operators to manipulate observables
-   - [ ] Hands-on exercise: Create an observable in Angular and use RxJS operators to manipulate it.
+   - [ ] Create an observable in Angular and use RxJS operators to manipulate it.

 4. HTTP Requests in Angular

-   - [ ] Understanding how to make HTTP requests in Angular
+   - [ ] Understand how to make HTTP requests in Angular
    - [ ] Using Angular's built-in HttpClient module to make requests
    - [ ] Handling errors and using RxJS operators to manipulate responses
-   - [ ] Hands-on exercise: Make HTTP requests in an Angular application using the HttpClient module.
+   - [ ] Make HTTP requests in an Angular application using the HttpClient module.

 5. Authentication and Authorization

-   - [ ] Understanding authentication and authorization in Angular
+   - [ ] Understand authentication and authorization in Angular
    - [ ] Using JSON Web Tokens (JWT) for authentication and authorization
    - [ ] Implementing a basic authentication and authorization system in an Angular application
-   - [ ] Hands-on exercise: Implement a basic authentication and authorization system in an Angular application using JWT.
+   - [ ] Implement a basic authentication and authorization system in an Angular application using JWT.

 6. Deployment and Best Practices

-   - [ ] Understanding deployment options for Angular applications
+   - [ ] Understand deployment options for Angular applications
    - [ ] Best practices for building and deploying Angular applications
-   - [ ] Hands-on exercise: Deploy an Angular application using a popular hosting service, and review best practices for building and deploying Angular applications.
+   - [ ] Deploy an Angular application using a popular hosting service, and review best practices for building and deploying Angular applications.

 ## 4. Advanced Angular Concepts